dahernan/realstats/README.md

 ## Demo

-You can try the prototype!!
+You can try the prototype (but right me an email first, I share the server)

 * The **Dashboard** to see the Users (http://176.34.253.73:8082/stats.html)
 * The **Web Applicion** with the tracking code, (http://176.34.253.73:8081/test.html)